-Figure 3: Aerial photograph of proposed development site (supplied by client)
+Figure 3: Area of proposed development on outskirts of Broad Haven (supplied by client).

-Figure 4: Area of proposed development on outskirts of Broad Haven (supplied by client).
+Figure 4: Detail of proposed development on outskirts of Broad Haven (supplied by client 06/10/22).

-2 LOCATION, TOPOGRAPHY AND GEOLOGY
+2. LOCATION, TOPOGRAPHY AND GEOLOGY

-- 2.1 The proposed residential development site is positioned across three agricultural fields (labelled A, B and C in Figure 2)) to the west of Swanswell Close on the outskirts of Broad Haven, Pembrokeshire, (roughly centred on SM 8660 1378; Figures 1, 2, 3 and 4). - 2.2 In general terms, the land slopes down from its eastern edge towards the centre of the site and also falls away on its southern margins.
+- 2.1 The proposed residential development site is positioned across five agricultural fields (labelled A to E in Figure 2) to the east of Swanswell Close on the outskirts of Broad Haven, Pembrokeshire, (roughly centred on SM 8660 1378; Figures 1, 2, 3 and 4). - 2.2 In general terms, the land slopes down from its eastern edge towards the centre of the site and also falls away on its southern margins.
 The remainder of the site is relatively level.
 Dense hedges separate the fields. - 2.3 The western side of the site is bounded by residential dwellings, while parkland and fields flank the remainder of the development. - 2.4 The bedrock consists of sedimentary rocks formed during the Carboniferous Period, comprising South Wales Lower and Middle Coal Measures, Mudstones, Siltstones and Sandstones.